 The Castlevania series continues and this time on the next generation!
 The SNES got it’s anticiapted Castlevania release in 1991.
 Let’s see how the transition to 16-bit was for the Castlevania series!

-I hope you get my point and how i feel like this breaks the game.
-Because of this i almost never died because i lost all my health.
+I hope you get my point and how I feel like this breaks the game.
+Because of this I almost never died because I lost all my health.
 95% of my deaths were pits, spikes or other one shot death dangers.
-I didn’t like that very much, mainly because i like the fighting aspect of Castlevania a lot more than the platforming aspect.
+I didn’t like that very much, mainly because I like the fighting aspect of Castlevania a lot more than the platforming aspect.
 There is this mudman early in the game that does nothing but take your time, he is so slow that he will never ever be able to damage you, but when you hit him he splits into many more little mudmen and the SNES starts to lag a lot.
-Boring enemy that makes you lag… I don’t like that either.
+Boring enemy that makes you lag…

 Here is a longplay, see for yourself, play and see if you agree with me or flame me if you disagree 🙂 ***contains spoilers***